- NYC is temporarily expanding outdoor seating options for restaurants and bars during NYC’s reopening. Visit

-- DOT reserves the right to reject any application for a Street Seat for any reason.
+- NYC DOT reserves the right to reject any application for a Street Seat for any reason.

-Step 2: Community Board Review (approx. 1 month)
+Step 2: Community Board Review (approximately 1 month)

 - Present your proposal to the relevant committee at the Community Board (usually the Transportation Committee) for its review.
 If the committee approves your proposal, it will forward it to the Full Board for its review and approval.

-Step 3: Design, Development and Approval (approx. 4 months)
+Step 3: Design, Development and Approval (approximately 4 months)

-- DOT will review your design drawings and approve them.
+- NYC DOT will review your design drawings and approve them.

-- DOT will draft an agreement regarding the maintenance and care of the Street Seat.
+- NYC DOT will draft an agreement regarding the maintenance and care of the Street Seat

 Step 4: Fabrication and Installation (1 month)